-Airline Hanger-
+Airline Hangar-

 On June 6, 2008, the Authority signed a sublease agreement with Tulsa Airports Improvements Trust (TAIT) to lease certain lands.
-The agreement commenced with the completion of the construction of the hanger in October of 2009 for a minimum of 10 years.
+The agreement commenced with the completion of the construction of the hangar in October of 2009 for a minimum of 10 years.
 On July 11, 2019, the Authority exercised the 15-year option period under the current Agreement and TAIT consented to and acknowledged the Authority's execution of its option to extend the term of the agreement for an additional 15 years ending September 24, 2034.
-Rent expense for the current year was \$122,783.
+Rent expense was \$122,783 and \$120,977 for the years ended June 30, 2021and 2020, respectively.
 The future annual minimum lease payment schedule is \$122,783 per year and subject to increase based on the Implicit Price Deflator index for Gross Domestic Product.

-TULSA INDUSTRIAL AUTHORITY (A Component Unit of the City of Tulsa, Oklahoma) NOTES TO THE BASIC FINANCIAL STATEMENTS June 30, 2020
+(A Component Unit of the City of Tulsa, Oklahoma) NOTES TO THE BASIC FINANCIAL STATEMENTS June 30, 2021 and 2020